Morning Academic Program for Grades 2-8 (June 19 - July 14)

 Reading and Spelling Overview

-Teachers use direct instruction to teach sentence and paragraph structure, which includes significant practice with teacher feedback.
+Our teachers use explicit instruction to teach sentence and paragraph structure, which includes significant practice with teacher feedback.
 Instruction focuses on solidifying skills in a direct and sequential manner.
 Students learn to build and expand simple sentences before they learn paragraph organization and essay writing.
 The goal is to build a strong foundation upon which more sophisticated written language skills can be developed.

 Math can be difficult for students who have learning differences because there are two distinct aspects - computation and conceptualization - involved in mathematical processing.
 Computation is problematic for students with ADHD or dysgraphia because they have difficulty with the details and sequencing of math problems.
 Students with conceptual math difficulties often have trouble with the language of mathematics.